Power substitution in quasianalytic Carleman classes: The multivariate case

 \end{theorem}

 \paragraph*{Acknowledgement} This work was started during the visit of the authors to IMPAN, Warsaw, in the framework of workshop ``Contemporary quasianalyticity problems''.
 The authors thank Misha Sodin for encouragement and useful remarks regrading the presentation of this paper.
+We are grateful to Gerhard Schindl for spotting several lapses in the published paper, which are corrected in the current arXiv version.

 \today